Object whose values are action creator functions.

 Freezes draftable objects.
 Returns the original object.

-By default freezes shallowly, but if the second argument is true
+By default freezes shallowly, but if the second argument is true it will freeze recursively.

 Returns true if value is an RTK-like action creator, with a static type property and match method.